 Easy Homemade Marshmallow Recipe

-These deliciously pillowy, easy to prepare homemade marshmallows are literally the only marshmallow you will ever want to eat going forward.
-This recipe for homemade marshmallows can easily be adapted to different flavors such as peppermint, root beer, chocolate, almond, lemon, lime, orange dreamcicle, pumpkin spice, or basically any flavor you can dream of that there is an extract for.
+This deliciously pillowy, easy to prepare homemade marshmallow recipe is literally the only marshmallow you will ever want to eat going forward.
+This recipe for homemade marshmallows can easily be adapted to different flavors such as peppermint, root beer, chocolate, almond, lemon, lime, orange creamsicle, pumpkin spice, or basically any flavor you can dream of that there is an extract for.
 The sky is the limit!
 Have fun and explore new flavor profiles and combinations.
-One of my favorites right now is orange & cardamom.
+One of my favorites right now is orange & cardamom flavored homemade marshmallows.

-There's two styles of homemade marshmallows, what I call the "purist" version, where the color of the marshmallow remains white.
-As opposed to the more modern version in which the color of the actual marshmallow matches it's flavor.
+There are two styles of homemade marshmallows, what I call the "purist" version, where the color of the marshmallow remains white.
+As opposed to the more modern version in which the color of the actual marshmallow matches its flavor.
 If you have kids, the more modern version of the homemade marshmallow is probably going to be more in line with what they will like.
-An orange colored, orange flavored marshmallow, a pink colored, peppermint flavored marshmallow, etc.. you get my drift.
+An orange-colored, orange-flavored marshmallow, a pink colored, peppermint-flavored marshmallow, etc.. you get my drift.

 Other Uses for Homemade Marshmallows:

-Topping your favorite cup of hot chocolate that you've added a secret shot of peppermint schnapps to!
+- Topping your favorite cup of hot chocolate that you've added a secret shot of peppermint schnapps too!
 (Adults only, please!)

 Homemade Marshmallow Recipe Ingredients:

 - 1lb bag of powdered confectioners sugar

 - 3 sachets of unflavored Knox gelatine (0.75oz total)